netobserv/network-observability-cli/README.md

 ![metrics](./img/metrics-dashboard.png)

 It will generate a monitoring dashboard called "NetObserv / On Demand" in your Openshift cluster.
 The url to access it is automatically generated from the CLI.
-Simply clic on the link to open the page.
+Simply click on the link to open the page.

 ### Cleanup